Things Which Make Your Site Penalized By Google

-On one of our previous posts, we discussed the importance of high-quality content.
-It is essential that the need to add new content does not drive you to make compromises so far as quality is concerned.
-Google hates content with no real value as well as poorly written text with grammar mistakes, long incoherent sentences etc.
+In our previous posts, we discussed the importance of high-quality content.
+The need to add new content mustn’t drive you to make compromises so far as quality is concerned.
+Google hates content with no real value, poorly written text with grammar mistakes, long, incoherent sentences, etc.

 Exaggerated, Unnatural Use of Keywords

-It is only natural that anyone who Googles a certain word or tem will find web pages containing them.
+It is only natural that anyone who Googles a particular word or term will find web pages containing them.
 SEO is based on promoting keywords and phrases identified as ones for which high rankings are sought after.
-Once we’ve established a list of keywords and terms we want to promote it is essential that we incorporate them in the most effective manner into relevant pages on our website.
-It is vital to refrain from using these keywords and phrases unnaturally, adding them where they are not called for or unnecessarily emphasizing them over and over again.
+Once we’ve established a list of keywords and terms we want to encourage, we must incorporate them most effectively into relevant pages on our website.
+It is vital to refrain from unnaturally using these keywords and phrases, adding them where they are not there for, or unnecessarily emphasizing them repeatedly.

 Pages With Abundance of Outbound Links

-SEO is a three-sided pyramid, one is the website’s overall quality (content, code, loading speed etc.), another is visitor traffic patterns and the third is the quality of inbound and outbound links.
-A link’s value is determined by various parameters such as authority and trust rank of the webpage they are on, where on the page they appear (a title, via relevant anchor words, wherein the text etc.), is it a case of link swapping and so on.
-The number of outbound links from a certain page greatly influences the value of said links.
+SEO is a three-sided pyramid.
+One is the website’s overall quality (content, code, loading speed, etc.), another is visitor traffic patterns, and the third is the quality of inbound and outbound links.
+A link’s value exist by various parameters such as authority and trust rank of the webpage they are on, where on the page they appear (a title, via relevant anchor words, wherein the text, etc.), is it a case of link swapping, and so on.
+The number of outbound links from a specific page dramatically influences the value of said links.
 An inbound link from a page containing too many links may even harm your website.

 Links to Malicious Websites

-From very early on Google became known as a search engine which follows a strict moral code.
-This does not mean that Google acts as some type of web “police force” but there are websites which Google views as unscrupulous, porn or gambling websites for instance.
+From very early on, Google became known as a search engine that follows a strict moral code.
+This does not mean that Google acts as some web “police force,” but there are websites that Google views as evil, porn, or gambling, for instance.
 Links from such websites may harm your website’s rankings.